input-output-hk/cardano-sl/docs/txp.md

 consider case (3), when all inputs are `TxInUtxo`.
 The next step is to lookup all inputs in UTXO.
 If at least one input is not found, transaction is invalid.
 We further assume that for each input we know corresponding unspent output.
 All inputs must exist in UTXO.
-In the following we describe the case when all inputs have `TxInUtxo` type and we assume that for each input we know corresponding unspent output (if we don't, transaction is invalid).

 All inputs of a transaction must be different and each input must be properly certified by its witness.